 To Share Screenshots Of Websites

-This method of instant screengrab publishing allows you to share screenshots from your programs and desktop activity, but if you’re interested in capturing webpages, there are bookmarklets, screencapture-and-share programs (even an open-source utility), Chrome extension or websites.
+This method of instant screengrab publishing allows you to share screenshots from your programs and desktop activity, but if you’re interested in capturing webpages, there are bookmarklets, (even an open-source utility), Chrome extension or websites.
 You could always just add “aviary.com/” in front of the URL too.

 If you’ve used these tools, tell us about your experiences!
 If not, what methods do you use to share your screenshots instantly?